 How to request materials in accessible formats:

-- The student registers with the UTS Accessibility Service, and arranges a confidential interview with an Accessibility Consultant (AC), who determines that the provision of course material in an accessible format is warranted.
+- The student registers with the UTS Accessibility Service(External link), and arranges a confidential interview with an Accessibility Consultant (AC), who determines that the provision of course material in an accessible format is warranted.

 - The student agrees to the terms of the Service Agreement.